 What does a Horse Trainer do?

-Another part of the job may be to prepare horses for racing, trail work, or horse shows.
+Another part of the job may be to prepare horses for racing or horse shows.
 A trainer understands the event or race the horse is going to be a part of, and works with the horse so that it is ready for that event.

 The three categories of horses that trainers work with are: